 Lack of Opioids Led to Suicide:

-There is another tragedy resulting from efforts to restrict access to opioids.
-We recently received a heart-wrenching story from a widow whose husband, Tom Bellinger, committed suicide June 1, 2020, several months after writing this account of his suffering.
+When the CDC, the FDA and the DEA made it much harder for chronic pain patients to get access to opioids, tragedies unfolded.
+We received a heart-wrenching story from a widow whose husband, Tom Bellinger, committed suicide June 1, 2020, several months after writing this account of his suffering.
 It was titled:

 “The Other Side of the Opioid Hysteria – Treating Chronic Pain”